tuanhmle/CleanCode_By_TL/README.md

 **[⬆ back to top](#table-of-contents)**

-### Functions should only be one level of abstraction
+### Functions Should Only Be One Level Of Abstraction

 When you have more than one level of abstraction your function is usually doing too much.
 Splitting up functions leads to reusability and easier testing.